maryc1928/azure-Firewall-classic-Rules-to-policy/README.md

 <h2> What is Azure Firewall Manager? </h2>

+Azure Firewall Manager is a security management services that provides centralised security policy and route management for cloud-based security perimeters.
+Firewall Manager can provide security management for two network architecture types, secured virtual hub and hub virtual network.

 Azure Firewall Manager centralises the management of Firewalls into a single view and allows organisations to apply a single Firewall Policy to many Firewalls.
-This allows the configuration updates of Azure Firewalls to span across many Firewall's as opposed to updating each Firewall individual which can result in a management overhead.
+This allows the configuration updates of Azure Firewalls to span across many Firewall's in different regions and subscriptions as opposed to updating each Firewall individual which can result in a management overhead.

 <h2> What is a Firewall Policy? </h2>

 Firewall Policy is a central component of Azure Firewall Manager and can consist of NAT settings, Network rule collections, Application Rule Collections and Threat Intelligence settings.

-Once a Firewall policy is created you can apply them to Firewalls.
+Once a Firewall policy is created you can apply them to Firewalls across regions, for example you could create a policy in the West US region and use it in East Us.
 The policies can be associated to one or more virtual networks and virtual hubs.

+Azure Firewall supports Standard and Premium Policies.
+Standard policy provides features such as:
+* NAT rule, Network rules, Application Rules.
+* Custom DNS, and DNS Proxy
+* IP Groups
+* Web categories
+* Threat Intelligence

+*Premium Policy features include all of the standard rules, and additionally:
+* TLS Inspection
+* URL Filtering
+* IDPS

-<h2> Considerations for Azure Firewall Manager </h2>
+<h2> Cost </h2>

-<h3> Cost </h3>
+Policies are billed on the number of firewall associations with each policy.
+A policy with zero or one firewall association is free of charge and a policy with multiple firewall associations is billed at a fixed rate of $100 per policy, per region.

 <h2> How to Migrate a Firewall with Azure Firewall Classic rules to Azure Firewall using Azure Firewall Manager Policy </h2>